AutoGen runtime authorization

 Microsoft AutoGen is a framework for building multi-agent AI systems where agents collaborate through conversation.
 In a GroupChat, agents can request actions from each other, creating chains of tool calls that are difficult to audit.
-Veto intercepts tool calls at the execution boundary, ensuring that no agent -- regardless of who asked it -- can execute unauthorized actions.
+Veto intercepts tool calls at the execution boundary, ensuring that no agent: regardless of who asked it: can execute actions no one allowed.

-AutoGen's multi-agent architecture introduces risks that single-agent systems don't have.
+AutoGen's multi-agent architecture introduces risks that single-agent systems do not have.
 In a GroupChat, Agent A can ask Agent B to perform an action.
-Agent B can delegate to Agent C. The chain of delegation makes it hard to trace who authorized what.
-Without runtime guardrails, a compromised or manipulated agent can convince others to execute dangerous operations.
+Agent B can delegate to Agent C. The chain of delegation makes it hard to trace who allowed what.
+Without runtime authorization, a compromised or manipulated agent can convince others to execute high-impact operations.

 Inter-agent manipulation

-Attackers can inject instructions into agent communication channels, convincing one agent to request dangerous actions from another.
+Attackers can inject instructions into agent communication channels, convincing one agent to request destructive actions from another.
 The receiving agent has no way to verify the legitimacy of the request.

 Tool scope creep